zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Hull Floatation Collider Customization.
 Set this value and it will always make the ship float at that offset, will only work when HullFloatationColliderLocation=Custom.
 Positive numbers sink ship, negative will make ship float higher.
 - Default Value: 0

-### EnableExactVehicleBounds
+### EnableExactVehicleBounds_2.5.0
 - Description: Ensures that a piece placed within the raft is included in the float collider correctly.
 May not be accurate if the parent GameObjects are changing their scales above or below 1,1,1.
-Mods like Gizmo could be incompatible
+Mods like Gizmo could be incompatible.
+This is enabled by default but may change per update if things are determined to be less stable.
+Changes Per mod version
+- Default Value: True

+### vehiclePiecesShipCollisionDetectionMode
+- Description: Set the collision mode of the vehicle ship pieces container.
+This the container that people walk on and use the boat.
+Collision Continuous will prevent people from passing through the boat.
+Other modes might improve performance like Discrete but cost in more jitter or lag.
+- Default Value: Continuous

+### convexHullJoinDistanceThreshold
+- Description: The threshold at which a vehicle's colliders are joined with another pieces colliders to make a singular hull.
+Higher numbers will join multiple pieces together into a singular hull.
+Lower numbers allow for splitting hulls out at the cost of performance.
+- Default Value: 3

+### convexHullDebuggerColor
+- Description: Allows the user to set the debugger hull color.
+- Default Value: RGBA(0.100, 0.230, 0.070, 0.500)

+### convexHullDebuggerForceEnabled
+- Description: Force enables the convex hull.
+This will be turned off if other commands are run or re-enabled if toggled.
 - Default Value: False

+### convexHullPreviewOffset
+- Description: Sets the hull preview offset, this will allow previewing the hull side by side with your vehicle.
+This can only be seen if the Vehicle Physics: Floatation.convexHullDebuggerForceEnabled is true.
+- Default Value: (0.00, 0.00, 0.00)

+## Vehicle Physics: Velocity Mode

+### floatationVelocityMode
+- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Default Value: Force

+### flyingVelocityMode
+- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Default Value: Force

+### turningVelocityMode
+- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Default Value: Force

+### sailingVelocityMode
+- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Default Value: Force

+### rudderVelocityMode
+- Description: EXPERIMENTAL VelocityMode override so mass and vehicle size are accounted for
+- Default Value: Force

+## Vehicle Physics

+### removeCameraCollisionWithObjectsOnBoat
+- Description: EXPERIMENTAL removes all collision of camera for objects on boat.
+Should significantly lower jitter when camera smashes into objects on boat it will force camera through it instead of pushing rapidly forward with vehicle force too.
+- Default Value: True

+### waterDeltaForceMultiplier
+- Description: Water delta force multiplier
+- Default Value: 50

 ## MinimapConfig